History and 'school of life' drive Djokovic through controversies

 Brooding, divisive

-But while Federer and Nadal are widely admired, Djokovic continues to divide as well as unite, despite being one of the greatest players to grace tennis.
+But while Nadal and now-retired Roger Federer are widely admired, Djokovic continues to divide as well as unite.

-His staggering achievements on court have often been overshadowed by blunders and missteps off it.
+His staggering achievements on the court have often been overshadowed by blunders and missteps off it.

 The latest was his father posing with a Russian flag featuring Vladimir Putin's face at this year's Australian Open.